-Mainstream hunting media is full of factually sound and well researched knowledge on Whitetail behavior like a standard of a buck core area.
-For instance, the common agreement in the industry is that a Whitetail buck core area will be approximately 1 square mile for their entire life.
-I have no intentions on debating what I feel is a very relevant theory in rural areas.
-That idea stems from uninterrupted patterns, a consistent environment, and normal rutting behavior.
+Mainstream hunting media is full of factually sound and well-researched knowledge on whitetail behavior, like a set standard of a buck’s core area.
+For instance, the common agreement in the industry is that a whitetail buck core area will be approximately one square mile for their entire life.
+We have no intentions on debating what we feel is a very relevant theory in rural areas.
+That idea stems from uninterrupted patterns, a consistent environment and normal rutting behavior.

-For myself and millions of other deer hunters in North America, suburban and urban environments are what represent our hunting grounds, and that can change deer behavior drastically.
-Although Whitetails still have the desire to maintain relatively habitual lifestyles, it is far easier said than done when it comes to suburban bucks.
+For us urban hunters and millions of other deer hunters in North America, however, suburban and urban environments are what represent our hunting grounds.
+And that can change deer behavior drastically.
+Although whitetails still have the desire to maintain relatively habitual lifestyles, it is far easier said than done when it comes to life in the ’burbs.

 The rut, as we all know it, is a frenzy of reckless deer behavior marked by the consistent chaos that seems completely devoid of reason.
 Many of us will welcome that window of opportunity for bucks to make their daylight mistakes.
 That’s all fun and good, and often relies heavily on luck.
 The tragic and frustrating result is a viciously unforgiving late season.

 And it is a theory to consider when making plans to effectively hunt your buck of a lifetime.
-When presented with the true fear of this potential doom, I will often hunt the early season more aggressively, leaving the idea of the late season redemption a long shot if needed.
+When presented with the true fear of this potential impending doom, it’s all the more reason to hunt the early season more aggressively.
+Leave the idea of the late season redemption a long shot if needed.

 The fragmented nature of suburban and urban environments makes swings in deer behavior more drastic.
 This is a hard truth to swallow when our bucks do not return to their “core” areas.
 It leaves plenty of doubt in our minds to that animal’s fate and questions whether he is even alive.
 This is the dose of reality we often need to understand the importance of the hunting in the now.